 Professor Gregory’s scholarship centers on the work of W.V.
 Quine and, more generally, the justification of naturalized approaches to philosophical questions.
-His first book Quine’s Naturalism was published by Bloomsbury.
-Gregory’s current project is Formal Logic, a textbook in introductory and intermediate symbolic logic.
-Appearing in 2016 from Broadview Press, the book will be accompanied by Khan Academy style instructional videos, and practice software (developed with Sara Sprenkle of the Computer Science Department).
+His first book Quine’s Naturalism was published by Continuum.
+Gregory’s second book is Formal Logic, a textbook in introductory and intermediate symbolic logic published by Broadview.

 Professor Gregory teaches Introduction to Logic, Intermediate Logic, Philosophy of Mind, Philosophy of Language, Philosophy of Science, and special courses on cyborgs, human enhancement, and transhumanism.

 Philosophy of Mind, Language, and Science, W. V. Quine, History of Analytic Philosophy, Epistemology, Metaphysics

 Philosophy of Mind, Language, and Science, W. V. Quine, History of Analytic Philosophy, Epistemology, Metaphysics, Logic-through Gödel, Western Humanities

 - Quine's Naturalism: Language, Theory, and the Knowing Subject.
 2008.
 Bloomsbury Continuum.

 - Formal Logic.
 2017.
 Broadview Press.
 An introductory and intermediate text in symbolic logic, covering truth-functional and quantificational logic, introductory set theory, introductory modal logic.
 Used in introductory and intermediate symbolic logic courses.

 Articles and Book Chapters